Development Services is here to help developers provide safe and quality developments in the City of Mesquite

 Some businesses are allowed without permits, some are allowed with the approval of a Conditional Use Permit, and others are not allowed in a residential zoning district.
 Contact the Planning Department to obtain more information prior to commencing the operation of your home-based business.
 However, all businesses require a city business license.

 Yes, a business license is required to operate a business from your home.
-You must comply with the performance standards outlined in the Mesquite Municipal Code section 9-8A-4, prior to the issuance of the business license.
+You must comply with the performance standards outlined in the Mesquite Municipal Code prior to the issuance of the business license.
 The fee for a home occupation business license is $25.00; this fee is charged in addition to the business license fee and the $35.00 application fee.

 If you suspect there is a code violation, you may contact the Development Services staff and report a potential violation.
 A case will be opened and appropriately investigated.
 If a violation is found to exist, the property owner will be contacted and instructed to comply with code requirements.
 Report a violation